 Unfortunately, not all organizations are properly recording work order history.
 Many are still utilizing ancient tools, such as binders, spreadsheets, and obsolete CMMS solutions.
 If work order history isn’t accurate and concrete, organizations and maintenance managers can’t ensure effective maintenance, no matter how robust the maintenance plan is.

 Maintenance managers must thus ensure that the technicians accurately record everything regarding work orders.
 Using a robust and modern CMMS software like CloudApper CMMS helps with that.
 It ensures accountability, as the technicians have a platform to update all the information easily and quickly right from their smartphones.
 They can highlight the cause of failure, the duration of the task, the parts and inventory required, whether the components were available, and any other necessary feedback.
 All of this information is added to the work history of the equipment automatically, kept in a centralized location for later use, and can be viewed by authorized personnel whenever necessary.
-Sign up for a FREE TRIAL now and ensure maintenance management on the go!

 Not Sticking to Scheduled Equipment Maintenance Tasks